diogotcorreia/master-thesis/docs/content/ch01-introduction.typ

 == Problem

-- unknown prevalence of class pollution
-- no tool that can detect it

-#lorem(100)
+There are currently no tools that can identify constructs that can lead to class pollution, nor any indication of how prevalent this vulnerability is across existing Python applications.
+As seen with similar vulnerabilities, such as prototype pollution @silent-spring @ghunter, there is a possibility that the impact of class pollution could be high, leading to, for example, Authorization Bypass, @dos, @rce, and/or @ssti.
+For this reason, it is paramount to better understand what is the potential impact and prevalence of this vulnerability, as well as possible countermeasures to protect against it.

+The specifics of the problem are further outlined in @bg:python.

 == Research Questions

-The degree project has the goal of answering the following four research questions:
+This degree project aims to answer the following four research questions:

 #[
   #set enum(